The State of Cyber Resiliency Metrics on Embedded Systems

 - IR-8 Incident Response Plan: Metrics to measure incident response ability

-- PM-6 Information Security Measures of Performance: Metrics to assess effectiveness of security controls
+- PM-6 Information Security Measures of Performance: Metrics to assess the effectiveness of security controls

 - SA-15 Development Process, Standards, and Tools: Metrics to assess development quality